 In other words, interagency review of important guidance documents is not new.
 And, one reason why such review is desirable, and already happens, is because the programs and activities of one Federal agency often overlap or have implications for the programs and activities of one or more other Federal agencies.
 For example, in June of last year, the Department of Health and Human Services (HHS) issued a State Medicaid Director letter that provides guidance on the implementation of the provision in the Deficit Reduction Act of 2005 that requires individuals claiming U.S. citizenship to provide - when initially applying for Medicaid or upon the first redetermination - satisfactory documentary evidence of citizenship or nationality.
 Before HHS finalized and issued this guidance, OMB ensured that HHS consulted first with affected and interested agencies - the Departments of State and Homeland Security, and the Social Security Administration.
-This interagency consultation, which took place in a two-week period, ensured that HHS had the benefit of the expertise and experience of these other agencies and that the HHS guidance took into account the interests and programs of these agencies.
+This interagency consultation, which took place in a two-week period, ensured that HHS had the benefit of the expertise and experience of these other agencies and that the HHS guidance took into account their interests and programs.

-This interagency coordination, then, had the effect of improving the quality of the HHS guidance in the same way that the quality of guidance can be improved through public participation and internal-agency review and approval.
-Thus, by ensuring that there is an opportunity for interagency review, this amendment made by Executive Order 13422 serves as a complement to the requirements in the OMB Bulletin for public participation and internal-agency review and approval.
+This interagency coordination, then, had the effect of improving the quality of the HHS guidance in the same way that the quality of guidance can be improved through public participation and internal-agency review and approval.23 Thus, by ensuring that there is an opportunity for interagency review, this amendment made by Executive Order 13422 serves as a complement to the requirements in the OMB Bulletin for public participation and internal-agency review and approval.

-In addition, as OMB explained in March 2002, interagency review of a guidance document is also justified because "interagency review can ensure that agency action is consistent with Administration policy and is beneficial from a broader, societal perspective."
-This type of review during the development of agency guidance documents is entirely appropriate, for the same reason that the courts have held that it is appropriate to conduct this same type of review during the development of agency regulations.
+In addition, as OMB explained in March 2002, interagency review of a guidance document is also justified because "interagency review can ensure that agency action is consistent with Administration policy and is beneficial from a broader, societal perspective."24 This type of review during the development of agency guidance documents is entirely appropriate, for the same reason that the courts have held that it is appropriate to conduct this same type of review during the development of agency regulations.
 As the United States Court of Appeals for the District of Columbia Circuit explained in 1981 (in an opinion by Judge Wald):

 "The court recognizes the basic need of the President and his White House staff to monitor the consistency of executive agency regulations with Administration policy.
-He and his White House advisers surely must be briefed fully and frequently about rules in
+He and his White House advisers surely must be briefed fully and frequently about rules in the making, and their contributions to policymaking considered.
+The executive power under our Constitution, after all, is not shared -- it rests exclusively with the President.